 Thankfully, many different drug and alcohol rehab facilities in Florida integrate this type of procedure into their care options.
 Though not every center has yet to expand its services to include TMS therapy, more and more are investigating “what is TMS therapy?” and finding its effects to be more than favorable for their clients.

 Where Can a Person Get TMS Therapy?

-If you want definite answers to the question “what is TMS therapy” and need help getting over your addiction, please contact us at BoardPrep Recovery Center right away to get help.
-Call 866.796.4720 to learn more about our 21-bed rehabilitation center that offers inpatient and outpatient care, family services, interventions, hospital care, and more.
+If you want definite answers to the question “what is TMS therapy” and need help getting over your addiction, please contact us at BoardPrep Recovery Center® right away to get help.
+Call 866.796.4720 to learn more about our 21-bed rehabilitation center that offers day-night and outpatient care, family services, interventions, hospital care, and more.
 We provide 12-step care, motivational enhancement therapy, psychotherapy, trauma treatment, and dual-diagnosis – all of which are crucial to a person’s rehabilitation success.